 “The planet’s magnetosphere was relatively small being only 2.9 planetary radii corresponding to a magnetic moment of only 10% of the magnetic moment of Jupiter” — explained Kislyakova, a graduate of the Lobachevsky State University of Nizhny Novgorod.
 According to her, it is consistent with the estimates of the effectiveness of the planetary dynamo for this planet.

-“This method can be used for every planet, including Earth-like planets, if there exist an extended high energetic hydrogen envelope around them” – summarized Maxim Khodachenko.
+“This method can be used for every planet, including Earth-like planets, if there exists an extended high energetic hydrogen envelope around them” – summarized Maxim Khodachenko.